 To evaluate potential future changes in project performance due to relative sea level change (RSLC), Engineer Regulation (ER) 1100-2-8162 requires planning studies and engineering designs to be formulated and evaluated considering all possible rates of RSLC: low, intermediate, and high.
-The ER directs to the USACE Sea Level Change Curve Calculator online tool to develop the three rates.
-For the high-subsidence area of coastal Louisiana, the Sea-Level Calculator for Non-NOAA Long-Term Tide Gages was used specifically, results may be seen in Figure E:3-5.
+The most recent USACE tool for projecting and analyzing the three rates is the Sea Level Analysis Tool (SLAT).
+Results can be seen in Figure E:3-5.
 It should be noted the base year used for the Sea-Level Calculator is the designated base year for the project, year 2032.
 The tool then extends the RSLC scenarios to the 100-year adaptation time horizon, year 2132.
 After comparing and evaluating the rates determined by the calculator, the PDT determined that the 'intermediate' rate of sea level rise (SLR) should be used in this study for future conditions model runs in the analysis of alternatives.
 This topic is discussed further in Section 4.4.2.2.